otrv4/otrv4/architecture-decisions/001-security-level.md

 ### Context

-The security level of a protocol can be roughly estimated as the smallest security level amongst all the cryptographic primitives in use in that protocol.
+The security level of a protocol can be roughly estimated as the smallest security level amongst all the cryptographic primitives in use in a protocol.
 In general, there is an inverse relation between security level and speed of execution.
 For this reason, the cryptographic primitives should be chosen to have roughly the same security level as the target security level, while taking